 He added: “We would like to reassure women that if they go to their GP with symptoms that cause concern, and they are due or overdue for screening, their test will be marked as urgent and the results turned around rapidly.”

 Dr Eden said a new screening system – called human papillomavirus (HPV) primary screening – will be rolled out in 2020, which, he said, “will increase regional and national capacity”.

 Shylaja Thomas, screening and immunisations lead for NHS England (Midlands and East) said: “We are working closely with the screening service providers to free up additional capacity so that tests can be processed more quickly.”

 Robert Music, chief executive of Jo’s Cervical Cancer Trust, said: “Waiting for results can already be a very anxious time and having to wait up to four months may mean additional worry.”

 Pryers Solicitors has extensive experience acting on behalf of patients who have received a delayed diagnosis.
-If you or someone you know is concerned about a delayed diagnosis of cancer by your healthcare provider, please contact us on 01904 556600, or get in touch today.
+If you or someone you know is concerned about a delayed diagnosis of cancer by your healthcare provider, please contact us on 1904556600, or email us.